eecs394-s16/Square1/README.md

 ##To deploy the website to Firebase after making changes:
 * Navigate to root directory
-* Run the following command:
+* If it's your first time deploying to firebase, run the following command:

 		$ npm install -g firebase-tools
+*Always run this command:

 		$ firebase deploy
 For other inquires on deploying to Firebase, refer here: https://www.firebase.com/docs/hosting/command-line-tool.html